codes-org/codes/doc/dev/yaml-config.md

   (`model:`) with its parameters; a flat-network component also names the NIC model it runs over (`network:`).
 Components are referenced by name from the topology.
-- **`topology`** selects the network. `format: flat` is an all-to-all point-to- point network described by a component and a node count; `format: parametric` is an HPC fabric described by shape parameters.
+- **`topology`** selects the layout, via one of three `format`s: `flat` is an all-to-all point-to-point network described by a component and a node count;
+  `parametric` is an HPC fabric described by shape parameters; `groups` lays the LP groups out directly (the escape hatch for configs that aren't a single network).
+Each is documented in its own section below.
+- **`sections`** carries config a model reads directly by name (DIRECTOR, NETWORK_SURROGATE, resource, …) through verbatim — see `sections:` below.
+- **`include`** reuses other config files — see `include:` below.

 Validation is strict: unknown top-level keys, unknown topology keys, a block a component or fabric doesn't consume, and (for flat topologies) an unexpected `edges`/graph block are all **errors, not silent drops**.
 A malformed value (e.g. a non-integer node count) is likewise rejected with a diagnostic.
+On any such error the run aborts at config load with that diagnostic — on every rank, since every rank compiles the same bytes deterministically.

 ### How it compiles